A background wave graphic.

 Inquire

-Completing an inquiry form on a school’s website or through the SAO is a quick and easy way to signal that your family is interested in applying and would like to learn more.
+Completing an inquiry form on a school’s website is a quick and easy way to signal that your family is interested in applying and would like to learn more.
 Inquiry forms are often optional, but we recommend that you complete this step as soon as you’re comfortable engaging in admission conversations.
 Why?
 Because the sooner you contact the school, the more time you have to establish a relationship with its admission team, giving you an advantage over families that come into the process later.

 October–DECember